akthyang/Portfolio/README.md

 # Portfolio
-A sample portfolio website created with Python and Django and deployed on Railway.
+A sample portfolio website was created with Python and Django and deployed on Railway.

 **Please note there are not a lot of projects available in this project and there is an error where media files are not loading when this app is deployed.
 I am already looking into this issue.
 Thank you.**

 ## Overview